keyboard_arrow_up

 Back-Up Ring

-A hard ring that is placed in the gland between the o-ring and the groove walls in order to prevent extrusion.
+A rigid ring placed in the gland between the O-ring and the groove walls to prevent extrusion and enhance sealing performance.

 Batch